The Carbon Credit Gap¶

 Technology: Commercially Deployed, Not Theoretical¶

-- Verified at 99% PM, 95% NOx, up to 95% CO2, and 90% sulfur removal
+- Performance verified at 99% PM, 95% NOx, up to 95% CO2, and 90% sulfur removal — independently verified by Yorke Engineering LLC under CARB and South Coast AQMD oversight2

 - Deployed on a commercial vessel (UBC Cork, 5,700 GT cement carrier) as of February 2026, with captured carbon offloaded at the Port of Brevik, Norway for use in cement production